alvarpoon/aeg/wp-content/plugins/bnfw/README.txt

 This is most likely because it's `public` setting is set to `false`.
 Try changing this and see if it shows up in the list.
 If the custom post type has been created by a plugin and is set to private (such as [TablePress](https://wordpress.org/plugins/tablepress/ "TablePress")), you'll need to get in touch with the plugin author to see if they'll consider changing it to public instead so that BNFW can send out notifications for it.

-= I'm using the P2 theme and my notifications are coming through twice =

-In order to fix a problem with P2 not triggering notifications at all, if you post from the WordPress Admin, it will trigger two notifications: one for the standard settings and one for the additional P2 settings.
-I recommend posting from the front-end only if you're using P2 in order to trigger just a single notification.

 = Can I translate this plugin? =

 Yes, of course!
-The plugin is completely translation-friendly and if you send me your .po file, i'll make sure to include it in the plugin and credit you on this page.
+The plugin is completely translation-friendly and if you send me your .po file, I'll make sure to include it in the plugin and credit you on this page.

 = Will this plugin work with versions of WordPress less than 3.5? =

-It might do but this is untested.
+An older version might work but this is untested.
+A lot of the newer features require WordPress 4.0 and above.